When I heard about growing seedless Watermelon from seeds, I could not comprehend what it meant.

 When planting pollinator Watermelon, you shall choose a distinct one to recognize seedless with seeded Watermelon at the time of harvest.

-Have patience and wait for about 100 days so that you can devour the juicy seedless Watermelon.
+Have patience and wait about 100 days to harvest and devour the juicy seedless Watermelon.

 Tips to Care for Seedless Watermelon After Planting